 # The move to sustainable and clean sources of energy in Norway, Denmark, Holland and around the world

 # The perpetual re-invention and refinement of the electric car

 # The move to natural hair in the US and around the world

 # The move to sustainable, small-scale, organic farming in India, Brazil and around the world

-(The last four (seemingly unrelated) movements are all about freeing people from perpetually trickling their wealth upwards to the owners of the petrochemical industry.)
+(Incidentally the last four – seemingly unrelated – movements are all concerned with freeing people from perpetually trickling their wealth upwards to the owners of the petrochemical industry.)

 Through the lens of Samuel’s warning, all these can be understood as moves away from economic feudalism to an order based on freedom and the common good.

 These are truly global shifts.
-The grassroots energy of these movements gives me hope that we may be moving into a moment of renewed democratization in our day.
+The grassroots energy of these movements gives me hope that we may be seeing an early groundswell for new democratization in our day.
 I need this encouragement!

 If I were to look at parliamentary politics for my hope, I would come away with none.
+Why would those with power and wealth allow ordinary people to vote those privileges away from them?
 The current government policies as I understand them in the US, the UK and Australia, the enormity of the so-called “bailout” and subsequent “quantitative easing” (surely the largest financial crime in history – undertaken by some of the world’s wealthiest people) the ongoing exposure of senior politicians rorting public money in the US, the UK and Australia – and the lack of any effectual means for people to vote for reform, would leave me with no hope of our escaping all that the prophet Samuel foretold – even in countries that are nominally democracies!

 However, with a lens that allows me to see these many popular movements together I can see that there truly is energy for radical change all around the world – and that other non-feudal ways are indeed possible!